Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 <b>EngageUI apps are simple to design</b>
 EngageUI takes a temporal rather than spatial approach to the GUI.
 It does not use windows and there are no spatial layout constructs.
-An EngageUI app consists of an app-dashboard
+An EngageUI app consists of 2 components:
-that enables the user to select from a set of activities described visually onscreen.
+1. An app-dashboard with an onscreen selection of possible user activities.
+2. A set of activity-handlers for the user activities provided by the app.
 Once an activity has been selected, an activity handler for that activity is launched.
 Within the context of an activity handler all controls are keyboard driven
 via a set of keyboard "shortcuts".
+The mouse may optionally be used, but only for onscreen space selection (not for controls).
 A standardised interface is presented for querying the current keyboard map.
-Pressing Ctrl-H within any ActivityHandler, displays the user-input options currently available.
-The mouse may optionally be used, but only for onscreen space selection (not for controls).
-The EngageUI toolkit also provides for automatic state preservation
-between sessions of an app.

 <b>The form and contents of the EngageUI toolkit</b>
 EngageUI is provided as an MIT licences source-code toolkit that consists of